danielpearson90/vmac_omissionsafe/README.md

 - [raw_data](raw_data) contains the raw matlab data files that were saved while running the experiment
 - [write_up](write_up) contains .pdf files of the preprint and supplementary materials for this project.
 These files are also hosted at: [https://psyarxiv.com/prqmg](https://psyarxiv.com/prqmg)
 - [scripts](scripts) contains some R scripts that are used in preprocessing and/or data analysis

+## Reproducibility

+This project uses [renv](https://rstudio.github.io/renv/index.html) to ensure that the exact package versions that were used to run this analysis, are the same ones that get used for any reproduction of this analysis.
+When downloading and opening this project for the first time, renv and the appropriate versions of all necessary packages should be automatically installed.

+For information on how to use renv in collaborative research environments, see: [rstudio.github.io/renv/articles/collaborating.html](https://rstudio.github.io/renv/articles/collaborating.html).